 Many people are confused over total pressure and only total pressure and only include the sum of the static elements, calling this “the total pressure drop” but when using total pressure curves you must always add the dynamic pressure due to the velocity at the discharge from the system.
 For example, at 10 metres per second discharge velocity Pd is 60 Pascals.

 At Axair our technical engineers have a wealth of experience in both fan selection and technical expertise.
-If you require assistance selecting an operating point or duty point on a fan curve of system curve, contact us on 01782 349 430.
-For more information visit our Technical category page.
+If you require assistance selecting an operating point or duty point on a fan curve or system curve, contact us on 01782 349 430.